For most people, personalized products and services have often been out of reach.

 Academics and industry leaders are also exploring approaches that resolve the natural tension between personalisation and privacy.
 This includes embracing something called fully homomorphic encryption.
 That would allow people to search for products or services online without third parties chasing them around the internet reminding them that they'd done so.

-Clear communication is a vital part of this delicate balance, too.
+Clear communication is a vital part of the delicate balance between personalization, too.
 Businesses don’t only have to be clear with their customers about how they use their data.
-They also need to be upfront about how they’re likely to hear from them.
+They also need to be upfront about how customers are likely to hear from them.

 After all, bad actors often look to exploit the wealth of communication channels that exist.
 We’ve seen that in the past year during the covid-19 pandemic.
 A side-effect of the global crisis has been a massive hike in social engineering.